yorickpeterse/oga/README.md

 The name is a pun on [Nokogiri][nokogiri].

+## Versioning Policy

+Oga uses the version format `MAJOR.MINOR` (e.g. `2.1`).
+An increase of the MAJOR version indicates backwards incompatible changes were introduced.
+The MINOR version is _only_ increased when changes are backwards compatible, regardless of whether those changes are bugfixes or new features.
+Up until version 1.0 the code should be considered unstable meaning it can change (and break) at any given moment.

-Oga uses [Semantic Versioning 2.0][semver] as its versioning scheme.
-All classes, modules and methods are part of the public API _unless_ they are declared as private using Ruby's `private` keyword or YARD's `@api private` tag.
+APIs explicitly tagged as private (e.g. using Ruby's `private` keyword or YARD's `@api private` tag) are not covered by these rules.

 ## Examples